 Salmon may be my favorite fish but the oyster is my favorite seafood.
 Too bad that there are very few variations on how oysters are served in the Philippines (at least, very few that I’m aware of).
 Although the ultimate experience is prying open the shells of barely blanched oysters and eating the soft, slippery and slightly slimy briny morsels right off the half shell, I’d really love to try new recipes that include oysters among the ingredients.
-I’ve already made kilawin (ceviche) with oysters, we’ve had them with cheese a la Rockefeller, I discovered oyster omelets at a Taipei market and made my version at home… Now, oysters adobo.
+We’ve had oysters with cheese a la Rockefeller… Now, oysters adobo.

 To make adobo with oysters might sound like a contradiction.
 Filipino adobo is a stew and its flavors are richness are made possible by long and slow cooking.
 Oysters shrink to almost nothing with prolonged cooking and they turn rubbery.
 So, how can they be cooked as adobo?

 Before starting with the recipe, let me point out two things.
 First, I cooked this dish with shucked oysters.
 Meaning, I did not do the shelling.
 In Philippine markets, oyster sellers also sell oyster meat soaked in water.
 Like this.

 A smarter alternative to carrying a heavy bag full of oysters in their shells.
 Twenty pesos per pack (about USD0.50); I bought two.
 If you’re worried about sanitation, give the oysters a quick rinse before cooking.
 And, no, I didn’t use the liquid in the bag.